7 Steps to optimize your email marketing strategy for better email campaigns (Updated 2023)By Vishal Teckchandani

 For instance, a study by Get Response suggests that in the United States and Canada:

-- 4 am is when open rates are at their highest, while 6 am sees the most click-through rates.
+- 4 am is when open rates are at their highest, while 6 am sees the most click-through rates

-- Friday is the best day for opening emails, and Tuesday is the top choice for achieving the most click throughs
+- Friday is the best day for opening emails, and Tuesday is the top choice for achieving the most click-throughs

 “Best practices, numbers, and stats are useful, but a solution that’s right for your business can only be found by asking yourself the right questions,” she says.

 You have worked hard on building and segmenting an impressive email list.
 You have also done your homework and know all about personalizing messages and making them mobile-friendly.
-An important exercise in your email campaign marketing journey will be to understand which emails to blast out and for what purpose.
+An important exercise in your email marketing strategy journey will be to understand which emails to blast out and for what purpose.

 There are five types of emails to consider for agencies.
 Let’s take a closer look at how you can use these email types to better communicate to your subscribers.